spree-contrib/spree_shopify_importer/README.md

 4. Restart your server

   If your server was running, restart it so that it can find the assets properly.

+5. Setup credentials and change default values if needed.

 ## Getting Started